dacap/ergoprog/README.md

-# ergoprog - ergoemacs for programming
+# ergoprog - ergoemacs for programmers

 Some modifications to ergoemacs keybindings for programmers.
-Here you can see the layout:
+In the following link you can see the layout and some explanation how it works:

   http://dacap.com.ar/programming/keyboard-layout/